scttfrdmn/orca/README.md

 ## Overview

-ORCA (Orchestration for Research Cloud Access) is a Kubernetes Virtual Kubelet provider that allows research computing clusters to dynamically extend capacity to AWS when local resources are exhausted.
+ORCA (Orchestration for Research Cloud Access) is a Kubernetes Virtual Kubelet provider that allows research Kubernetes clusters to dynamically extend capacity to AWS when local resources are exhausted.

 ### Key Features